spookydoodle/dataviz-sap-bw-odata-node-react/README.md

 **Building an oData URL manipulation class/library**

 The use of URL parameters in oData from SAP BW can be very powerful but also a bit confusing for a developer who is not familiar with SAP systems.
 We will build our own JavaScript class or mini library on the server to easily pass correct parameters and values to the oData URL.
+Read [here](https://www.odata.org/documentation/odata-version-2-0/uri-conventions/) how to use oData URL parameters.

 ### Server folder structure